steveseguin/vdo.ninja/README.md

 A better way to perform "Window Capturing" on desktop if OBS Browser Sources fails you.
 A downloadable tool designed to enhance OBS.Ninja. https://github.com/steveseguin/electroncapture

+#### CAPTION.Ninja
+A free AI-based closed-captioning tool to add speech-to-text overlays to OBS Studio.
+It's browser-based with an easy OBS integration.
+Developed by Steve as well! https://caption.ninja

 #### Steves.app:
 A website designed to also work with OBS.Ninja as a Broadcasting tool.
 Share your webcam, window, desktop, or video file with friends and family.
 Peer-2-peer, so privacy can be maintained, but you can also list your broadcasts for others to watch. https://steves.app/